agi-merge/waggle-dance/README.md

-# 🐝 💃 Waggle Dance
+# Waggle🐝💃Dance

 ## 📖 Overview

-Waggle Dance is a GPT-4 agent swarm AGI problem solver that uses a directed acyclic graph concurrent execution model so it can run up to 64 instances of GPT-4 all coordinating to solve a complex problem.
+Waggle Dance is a Large Language Model (LLM) Agent swarm AGI problem solver that uses a directed acyclic graph concurrent execution model so it can run many LLMs at once, all coordinating to solve a potentially complex problem.

+## Use Case Milestones

+-[] TBD
+-[] Converting [x simple library] from [y language] to [z language] -[] TBD

 ## 📂 Core Files/Folders